 Rumley spent two weeks in the VA's psychiatric inpatient program, where he started medication-assisted treatment, a combination of Suboxone, which reduces the desire for heroin and opioids, and individual and group counseling.
 "Suboxone saved my life and that's something I'm a big advocate of.
 So much of this old conversation is you're either using or you're not.
 You're either not yet in recovery or you're clearly still an addict.
 But, there is a continuum of recovery and that includes managing addiction as a chronic disease."

-Rumley’s brother also had urged him to enroll at the University of North Carolina Asheville, which Rumley did, shortly after he arrived in Asheville.
-He earned a degree in public health, going part-time for nearly seven years and graduating in 2013.
+Rumley's brother also had urged him to enroll at the University of North Carolina Asheville, which Rumley did, shortly after he arrived in Asheville.
+Using financial support designed for disabled veterans, Rumley earned a degree in public health, going part-time for nearly seven years and graduating in 2013.
+His brother and his dad were at his graduation when Rumley was called to the stage for an unexpected honor.
+"They gave me the William and Ida Friday Community Service Award," he said.
+"I had no idea.
+It was huge."

-The new degree landed Rumley a job in community mental health, where he noticed most of his co-workers had master’s degrees in social work.
-The field intrigued him, he said, because social work “isn’t telling people how to live.
-It’s a lot like how my older brother treated me, it’s unconditional support, helping them problem solve, empowering other people to make pathways to change.”
+Rumley's public health degree landed him a job in community mental health, where he noticed most of his co-workers had master's degrees in social work, a degree not available at UNCA, he said.
+The field intrigued him.
+"I was really drawn to this idea of social work, because it isn't telling people how to live.
+It's a lot like how my older brother treated me, it's unconditional support, helping them problem solve, empowering other people to make pathways to change," he said.

 Is he surprised that such a horrific event can be the catalyst for joy?
 Yes, he said.
 "The transformation did not occur overnight, but was instead a journey of a million steps.
 It wasn't until I achieved my goal of graduating with my bachelor's degree that I felt a sense of wonder and awe of the tragic experience of death and loss in Iraq, wonderment that I was alive and realizing that life is precious," he said.